 Introduction to basic biochemistry concepts, focusing on the structure and function of vitamins, proteins, and lipids as well as bioenergetics and major catabolic pathways.
 The catabolism of carbohydrates, fats and amino acids will be discussed including reactions and regulation.
 Common metabolic pathways of drugs, enzyme induction and metabolism down regulation will also be presented.
 Lecture: Four hours per week.
 Cross-listed with PHA-365; BEGR-465.
+Four hours of lecture per week.

-CHM-232 or permission of the instructor.
+CHM-232 with a grade of 2.0 or better or permission of the instructor